Brevity publishes flash nonfiction: crisp, concise essays of 750 words or fewer.

 Simultaneous submissions are fine, but please alert us — by withdrawing your submission — as soon as possible if your essay has been taken by another venue.

-Submissions should be formatted as seen on our Brevity site (single space, no indentation, space between paragraphs).
+Submissions should be formatted as seen on our Brevity site (single space, no indentation, space between paragraphs/unless alternate formatting is a specific design element of the essay).

 If you are wondering about the $3 fee, here is a full discussion of our reasoning.
 We are not getting rich: just struggling to keep this volunteer operation afloat.